-- The obligor's age ranges from 21 to 65; - Any car makes are eligible for refinance except Chinese made cars (with the exception of Great Wall, Brilliance and Speranza, but the minimum down payment required is at least 30% instead of 25%); - The minimum down payment is 25%, except for certain used cars where it can go down to 20%.
-A recently introduced staff scheme allows for only 15% downpayment.
+- The obligor's age ranges from 21 to 65; - Any car makes are eligible for refinance except Chinese made cars (with the exception of Great Wall, Brilliance and Speranza, but the minimum down payment required is at least 30% instead of 25%); - The minimum down payment is 20% for both new and used cars.
+A recently introduced staff scheme allows for only 15% down payment and 0% for managers.

-The company has a number of credit-related directives stipulating various credit limits to avoid any significant concentrations within the portfolio in terms of assets (car make), borrower employment type, industry classification, etc. There is a single obligor limit of EGP 900,000 for Mercedes and BMW and EGP 750,000 for all other car makes of outstanding principal.
+The company has a number of credit-related directives stipulating various credit limits to avoid any significant concentrations within the portfolio in terms of assets (car make), borrower employment type, industry classification, etc. There is a single obligor limit of EGP 1,250,000 for Mercedes and BMW and EGP 750,000 for all other car makes of outstanding principal.
 In addition, a single obligor is allowed a maximum of three outstanding contracts at any point of time, provided that the first contract has been performing for at least 2 years.
-The borrower's income has to cover the monthly installment 3 to 5 times depending on his type and sector of employment.
+The buyers's income has to cover the monthly installment 3 to 5 times depending on his type and sector of employment and takes into account the buyer's other obligations.